Skip to main content

 Deadline: Currently closed

 Alaska Conservation Foundation (ACF) will be awarded ~$135,000 to address consent in the mining sector.
-Partnering with the Alaska Mining Impacts Network (AKMIN), ACF will investigate the decision-making implications of consent vs. consultation and host a conference, bringing together AKMIN participants, mining impacts advocates, and agency staff.
+Partnering with the Alaska Mining Impacts Network (AKMIN), ACF will investigate the decision-making implications of consent vs. consultation and host a conference, bringing together AKMIN participants, mining impacts groups, and agency staff.

 The above proposals were chosen for their clear potential and valuable approaches to make significant contributions in the area of consent-based siting.